|

 The cost and dimensional weight of U.S. LTL conveyances also depend on the freight class, which depends on the kind of goods.

-Regarding international cargo transportation using the FCL service, FCL (Full Container Load) rates are primarily based on the size of ocean containers, not the weight or size of goods.
-International shippers should pay attention to the capacities and payloads of multimodal sea containers.
+Regarding international cargo transportation using the FCL service, FCL (Full Container Load) prices are primarily based on the size of ocean containers, rather than the weight or dimensions of the goods.
+International shippers should pay attention to the capacities of multimodal sea containers.

 Here are capacities and payloads for the most commonly used multimodal sea containers: